 Update (2025-07-29) - It Gets Worse

 So after I posted this on Twitter, someone called @Krissy hit me up with some wild news.
 Turns out they found the EXACT SAME account takeover bug I did... except they found it back in September 2023.
 Almost two years ago, with their friend @SkeletalDemise.
+They also found out the endpoint that was susceptible to the account takeover took Usernames as well.

 But wait, it gets better.
 They also found an HTTP endpoint: